 -At that time, were there any companies that produced catalogs for overseas markets?

-Takahiko Kimura : "Of course not.
-You may not know this, but at the time, image processing was done from negatives, which was extremely expensive.
+Takahiko Kimura"Of course not.
+You may not know this, but back then, image processing was done from negatives, which was extremely expensive.
 It cost tens of thousands of yen to process each image.
 The first catalogue cost 2.5 million yen.
 We wanted to make it in colour, but that would have cost even more.
 As a result, we printed it in two colours."

 - You started out without much name recognition.
 Did you have any difficulties in gaining the trust of foreign fencers?